capralifecycle/liflig-document-store/README.md

 Kotlin library implementing the repository pattern for storing documents as JSONB in Postgres.

-* CRUD-like Repository with extendable methods for flexibility.
+* CRUD-like Data Access Object (DAO) with extendable methods for flexibility.
 * Optimistic locking.
 * JDBI library for convenience.
 * Serialization and deserialization of objects using Kotlinx Serialization.
 * Connection pool with HikariCP.
 * Database migrations with Flyway.

 This library is currently only distributed in Liflig internal repositories.

 ## Contributing